VAB Frequently Asked Questions

 Below is important information pertaining to a virtual hearing.

-a.
-Florida Statutes and the Florida Administrative Code provide specific guidelines for the exchange of evidence between the petitioner and the PAO.
+- Florida Statutes and the Florida Administrative Code provide specific guidelines for the exchange of evidence between the petitioner and the PAO.
 Evidence submitted to the VAB Clerk does not fulfill statutory requirements for submittal.
-Guidelines are available by visiting the Comptroller’s VAB Webpage or by contacting the VAB Clerk.
+Guidelines are available by visiting the Comptroller’s VAB Webpage or by contacting the VAB

-c.
-All parties and witnesses shall be available at the scheduled hearing time.
+- All parties and witnesses shall be available at the scheduled hearing

 You should join the virtual hearing or arrive at the hearing site at least 15 minutes prior to your scheduled hearing time.
 The VAB Clerk will attempt to schedule hearings at reasonable intervals; however, unforeseen circumstances occasionally occur and hearings last longer than anticipated.
 If your hearing is delayed, please be patient.